MallocSecurity/sdk/docs/api-reference/checkUrl.md

 # 🌐 URL Category Check

-The **Malloc Security SDK** provides a mechanism to check and categorize URLs by contacting the Malloc backend service.
+The **Malloc Security SDK** provides a mechanism to check and categorize URLs by contacting the Malloc backend service via an API.
 This can help your application detect and respond to potentially harmful domains.

 > This operation is available in both synchronous and asynchronous versions (with callbacks).